-The Modified Dietz Return is an algebraic method used to calculate the rate of return of an investment portfolio based on the cash flows of the portfolio.
-The method also accounts for the timing of when the cash flows come in and out of the portfolio.
+In modern portfolio theory, the Modified Dietz Return or Modified Dietz Method (“MDM”) is a commonly-used algebraic method used to calculate the rate of return of an investment portfolio that includes the cash flows of the portfolio.

 Unlike the Modified Internal Rate of Return and the Internal Rate of Return (IRR), the Modified Dietz Return is not an expected return and is backward-looking, doesn’t use expected value, and calculates the realized return of the portfolio.

 Named after Peter O. Dietz – an academic whose works were extremely influential in measuring the returns of pension investment funds – the Modified Dietz formula was created to better understand and provide more transparency for the return an investment portfolio made.
 This statistic has been around since the 1960’s when computers weren’t as common to calculate exact returns.

 Investment portfolios constantly see cash flows coming in and going out, such as transfers of cash, securities or other instruments.
 This makes it hard to track of how much money the portfolio made.
 Thus, the Modified Dietz Return formula was created to incorporate the timing and magnitude of the cash flows throughout the entire investment horizon.

 Hence the MDM takes several factors into account, including:

 The market value of the holdings at the start and end of the measurement period

 All cash flows from the investment

 The date of each of the cash flows in and out of the portfolio